braydentang1/NHLPlayoffs/README.md

 # NHLPlayoffs
 An attempt to predict the NHL playoffs.
 Currently sits at 0.675 AUROC.

+Folder Descriptions:

 TODO: